jjmax75/node-image-terrain-array/README.md

 # Node Image to Terrain Array by Box It Off

-Input - png buffer, number of columns, number of rows
+Input - png buffer, number of columns

-Output - array of average hsv values for each hexagon, array of centre points of hexagons, hexagon radius
+Output - array of average hsv values for each hexagon, array of centre points of hexagons, hexagon radius, number of rows

 ## Overview